 Competitively priced, the Pub Favourites range will set you back $6.50 per packet, while the Power Bowls will cost you $7.50 at checkout.
 If you’re looking to stick to a diet, On the Menu also has the nutritional information of all its products via its website, making it easy to plan what’s for dinner.

-Not to be outdone on supermarket shelves, Woolworths offers a number of meals for shoppers to choose from, including chicken satay, butter chicken and rice, chicken korma and rice, and chicken breast garlic and herb Kiev.
-Each will set you back $3.50 per 376g packet, making it one of the cheapest options available for those looking to stock up on convenience meals.
+Woolworths offers several meals for shoppers to choose from, such as chicken satay & rice, sweet potato cottage pie, beef lasagne, vegetable lasagne, macaroni & cheese, chicken korma & rice and penne Napolitana.
+Each will set you back $3.50 per 375g packet, making it one of the cheapest options available for those looking to stock up on convenience meals.

-With plenty of options available for your next grocery shop, figuring out which brand to scan through the checkout will ultimately come down to your personal preferences, including what you’re craving, if you’re gluten-free or vegan, as well as how much you’re willing to spend for the convenience of a frozen meal.
-And it seems Aussies are willing to spend a little extra on something tastier, with an analysis of our research showing that the taste and quality of ingredients is the largest driver of customer satisfaction when purchasing frozen meals.
+With plenty of options available for your next grocery shop, figuring out which brand to scan through the checkout will ultimately come down to your personal preferences, including what you’re craving and how much you’re willing to spend on the convenience of a frozen meal.
+There’s also the additional consideration of dietary requirements, such as whether you need to eat dishes that are gluten-free or vegan-friendly.

 While they may be convenient, subbing frozen meals for cooking can end up costing you in the long run, so it’s important to shop around to ensure you’re getting the best deal – and maybe cook at home when you can!